How to Check to See If You Are Buying a Stolen Car

 Buying a car can be a long and strenuous process.
 Buying a car and finding out afterward that it is a stolen vehicle can be extremely strenuous -- not to mention very costly.
 You might be surprised to find out stolen cars can be sold to unsuspecting drivers in a number of different ways and locations.
 Knowing how to protect yourself from getting tricked into purchasing a stolen vehicle could save you thousands of dollars and tons of stress.

 When Are You Most At Risk?

-According to the FBI’s most recent data, over 700,000 vehicles are stolen per year nationwide, or around 230 stolen vehicles per 100,000 people.
+According to FBI’s most recent data, over 748,000 vehicles were stolen nationwide in 2018, or around 228 stolen vehicles per 100,000 people.
 But contrary to what you might believe, it’s not hot rod sports cars that are most likely to be stolen.

-In their 2016 Hot Wheels Report, the National Insurance Crime Bureau details the top 10 most stolen cars nationwide.
-Virtually tied for first place are the humble Honda Civic and Honda Accord, together representing a full 1/7th of all car thefts in this country.
+In their 2018 Hot Wheels Report, the National Insurance Crime Bureau details the top 10 most stolen cars nationwide.
+In first and second place are the humble Honda Civic and Honda Accord, together representing around 1/7th of all car thefts in this country.

 Aside from buying an old and reliable vehicle, you should use extra caution and good judgment if you are buying a car for sale by owner, buying a car online from a stranger, or even at a less recognized or prominent dealership.